rkalescky/documentation/applications/sas.rst

 Running SAS on ManeFrame II
 ===========================

-Types of Nodes On Which SAS Is to Run
+Types of Nodes on Which SAS is to Run
 -------------------------------------

 First, you must identify the type of compute resource needed to run your